 Introduction

-In CE1-2.3 the Hadamard transform domain filter was tested as in-loop filter having access to left and top neighboring reconstructed sample.
+In CE1-2.3 the Hadamard transform domain filter was tested as in-loop filter having access to left and top neighboring reconstructed samples.
 However, for in-loop filter bottom and right samples are also available.
 This document reports performance of Hadamard transform based in-loop filter if bottom-right samples are also available.
-The aspect of using of reconstructed samples from other then current CTU is also studied.
+The aspect of using of reconstructed samples from other than current CTU is also studied.
 Test description

 The proposed filter was tested in following conditions: